BillsKDev/IntroCGActivity1/README.md

 What shaders were created: Water shader, Bump Shader, and, Flat shading

 Water shader explanation: A water shader was made to simulate a realistic scrolling water environment to fit the low poly look.
 The water shaders animates water a texture surface by scrolling two textures at different speeds based on time.
-For this shader it uses water and foam and these are blended together to create the unique water effect
+For this shader it uses water and foam and these are blended together to create the unique water effect.
+I think allowing the water to flow adds extra realism to the scene and just a static water texture would not really have any cool environment feel.

 Flat shading Explanation:  Flat shading was used to make the trees and the grass look more realistic in a low poly environment.
 Normal mapping has normals on each polygon face of an object so whenever light affects each face, it affects it differently for each face.
+To me, i feel like trees need to compliment the rough ground texture and with the flat shading it makes it stand out a lot more.

-Bump Mapping Explanation: Bump mapping was used on the rocky area to give it a very defined grainy and rough look and make the ground look more realistic.
-This was done by using a bump texture and applying normal mapping by transforming it to tangent to world to make the lighting calculated realistically with an intensity value that I can adjust
+Bump Mapping Explanation: Bump mapping was used on the rocky area to give it a very defined grainy and rough look and make the ground look more realistic I think it lets the ground stand out a lot more which enhances the scene.
+This was done by using a bump texture and applying normal mapping by transforming it to tangent to world to make the lighting calculated realistically with an intensity value that I can adjust.

 Assets for character: https://assetstore.unity.com/packages/3d/characters/toony-tiny-people-demo-113188

+**NOTES IN CLASS**

 **Rendering Pipepline fundamentals**